What we do

 Representatives of the Gloucestershire Care Providers Association attend regular strategic and liaison meetings with Social Services Officers, to discuss and review contracts, procedures and other issues.
 We also work very closely with the NHS throughout the county, working together on a variety of initiatives aimed both at tackling immediate issues facing vulnerable people and designing better ways of working for the future.

-In addition we have strong links with CQC (Care Quality Commission) and regularly liaise with Senior County Councilors, local MPs, the Gloucestershire Older Persons' Assembly and other decision makers, influencers and interested organisations.
+In addition we have strong links with CQC (Care Quality Commission) and regularly liaise with Senior County Councilors, local MPs, local authority Commissioners and other decision makers, influencers and interested organisations.

 Gloucestershire Care Providers Associations main aims are:-